petdance/bobby-tables/s/java.md

     }

-Once a <code class="inline">PreparedStatement</code> object has been created, it can be reused multiple times for multiple queries (for example, when using the same query to update multiple rows in a table).
+Once a <code>PreparedStatement</code> object has been created, it can be reused multiple times for multiple queries (for example, when using the same query to update multiple rows in a table).
 However, they are **not thread-safe** because of the many method calls involved in setting the parameters and executing the query.
-Therefore, you should only define <code class="inline">PreparedStatement</code> objects as method-level variables (as opposed to class-level variables) to avoid concurrency issues.
+Therefore, you should only define <code>PreparedStatement</code> objects as method-level variables (as opposed to class-level variables) to avoid concurrency issues.

     List<Person>; people = //user input